mitmath/1806/summaries.md

 basis.
 More on this later… for now, I mostly rely on your intuition that a plane is 2d, a line is 1d, a point is 0d, etcetera.

 **Further reading:** Textbook, sections 3.1 and 3.2; Strang [video lecture 6](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-6-column-space-and-nullspace/).

+## Lecture 7 (Feb 21)

+More on nullspace and column space.
+Reviewed the definitions, and the fact that Ax=b is solvable if and only if ("iff") b ∈ C(A).
+Given a particular solution xₚ satisfying Axₚ=b, xₚ+x is *also* a solution for any x ∈ N(A).

+Showed that the **nullspace is preserved by elimination (row) operations**, but that the column space is not.
+So, to find N(A), we can instead do elimination and find N(U)=N(A) for the upper-triangular form U.   For hand calculation, it is useful to go a step further: much like, Gauss–Jordan we take U and eliminate "upwards" in the pivot columns to turn T into I, i.e. to **turn the pivot columns into an identity matrix**.
+This is called the **reduced row echelon form** (abbreviated "rref") R.   Again, N(R)=N(A).

+Defined the **rank** as the number of (nonzero) pivots, the pivot columns, and the free columns.
+We now want to find *all* possible solutions to Rx=0 to get N(R)=N(A).

+We can solve Rx=0 by breaking up x=(p,f) into the pivot variables p and the free variables f, and we find that they satisfy p=-Ff.
+This means that we can choose *any f we want* and *p is determined*.
+If we choose the usual basis (1,0,0,…), (0,1,0,…) for f∈ℝⁿ⁻ʳ and solve for p, this gives us the **special solutions**, a basis for N(A).
+By the same reasoning we can see that the **dimension of N(A) is n-r**, #columns – #pivots.
+This is **true for all matrices**, and is known as the [rank-nullity theorem](https://en.wikipedia.org/wiki/Rank%E2%80%93nullity_theorem).

+Brought up another way to think about the nullspace.
+If N(A) contains a nonzero vector x≠0, then Ax=0 means that some linear combination of the columns of A, with at least one nonzero coefficient, is zero.
+We say that the columns of A are **linearly dependent**: at least one of the columns can be made from a linear combination of the other columns.
+If N(A)={0}, then we say that the columns are **linearly independent**.

+Earlier, I defined a basis as a minimal set of vectors whose span gives an entire vector space, and the dimension of the space as the size of the basis.
+We now rephrase this as saying basis vectors must be be **linearly independent**.
+The **dimension** of a space is still the number of basis vectors.

+**Further reading:** Textbook, sections 3.2-3.3, video [lecture 6](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-6-column-space-and-nullspace/), [lecture 7](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-7-solving-ax-0-pivot-variables-special-solutions/).
+Textbook sections 3.4, video [lecture 9](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-9-independence-basis-and-dimension/).